-RESPONSIBILTIES HEADTEACHER (In this school the Headteacher is the DSL, or in his/her absence the Deputy Headteacher).
-The Headteacher will ensure that the policies and procedures adopted by the Governing Body to safeguard and promote the welfare of children are fully implemented and followed by all staff including volunteers; Ensure that the safe recruitment and selection of staff and volunteers is practiced and the 'Safer Recruitment Policy' is followed; Be the case manager and liaise with the LA designated officer (LADO) in the event of allegations of abuse being made against a member of staff or volunteer; Act as the DSL in school and ensure in their absence, that there is always cover for this role during school operating hours; Ensure that the DSL's access appropriate training which is regularly updated in-line with statutory and Trafford Strategic Safeguarding Partnership (TSSP) guidance; Ensure that sufficient resources and time are allocated to enable staff to discharge their responsibilities; Refer cases to the DBS where a person is dismissed or leaves our employment due to risk/harm to a child - this is a legal requirement; Ensure that all staff receive appropriate safeguarding training which is updated regularly throughout the year; Lead in such a way as to create an environment where all staff and volunteers feel empowered to raise concerns about poor or unsafe practice and will address any concerns sensitively, effectively and in a timely manner; Make contact with the Education Welfare Service to discuss persistently absent pupils who are causing a concern and those who go missing from education.
-Ensure that each child in the Early Years Foundation Stage.
+RESPONSIBILITIES HEADTEACHER (In this school the Headteacher is the DSL, or in his/her absence the Deputy Headteacher).
+RESPONSIBILTIES The Headteacher will ensure that the policies and procedures adopted by the Governing Body to safeguard and promote the welfare of children are fully implemented and followed by all staff including volunteers; Ensure that the safe recruitment and selection of staff and volunteers is practiced and the 'Safer Recruitment Policy' is followed; Be the case manager and liaise with the LA designated officer (LADO) in the event of allegations of abuse being made against a member of staff or volunteer; Act as the DSL in school and ensure in their absence, that there is always cover for this role during school operating hours; Ensure that the DSL's access appropriate training which is regularly updated in-line with statutory and Trafford Strategic Safeguarding Partnership (TSSP) guidance; Ensure that sufficient resources and time are allocated to enable staff to discharge their responsibilities; Refer cases to the DBS where a person is dismissed or leaves our employment due to risk/harm to a child - this is a legal requirement; Ensure that all staff receive appropriate safeguarding training which is updated regularly throughout the year; Lead in such a way as to create an environment where all staff and volunteers feel empowered to raise concerns about poor or unsafe practice and will address any concerns sensitively, effectively and in a timely manner; Make contact with the Education Welfare Service to discuss persistently absent pupils who are causing a concern and those who go missing from education.
+Ensure that relevant staffing ratios are met in the Early Years Foundation Stage.
+Ensure that each child in the Early Years Foundation Stage is assigned a key person.
 GOVERNORS The Governing Body take seriously their responsibility under section 11 of the Children Act 2004 and section 157 of the Education Act 2002; The Governing Body will ensure that a member of the Board is identified as the Designated Governor for Safeguarding and receives appropriate training;